NREL/openstudio-revit-releases/README.md

 # OpenStudio Revit Releases

-This repository contains OpenStudio releases for Revit.
+This repository contains releases of the OpenStudio CLI for Revit Systems Analysis.